xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: This script lists the content of the current directory

 2-bring_me_home: This script change the current directory to Home dir

+3-listfiles: This script lists current directory content in long format